mariberg/aws-bootcamp-cruddur-2023/journal/week5.md

 The seed file for DynamoDB is written in Python and has the option to be used for either development or production.
 In order to create the seed file, a function in SQL is needed to get the user uuid from RDS.
 Once the uuid is obtained, the seed file can be used to populate the DynamoDB tables.

 The seed script has two functions, create_message_group and create_message.
-The function called create_message is adding a message to DynamoDB and using ‘my user’ details obtained in the above mentioned SQL query.
+The function called create_message is adding a message to DynamoDB and using "my user" details obtained in the above mentioned SQL query.
 Table name has been hardcoded to the query as there is only one table.
 Function create_message_group is used to create a new message group.
 This function is called twice as there needs to be two message groups, one from the perspective of each user.

 The seed script also has a hardcoded conversation as mockdata to populate the message group.
 Seeding data like this will be done only for development and for production it would be implemented differently as write operations can end up being expensive.